Many people who practice yoga favor the Sattvic diet given its roots in Ayurveda, a medicinal system that originated in India over 5,000 years ago (

 While the Sattvic diet is rich in nutrient-dense foods, it cuts out many healthy foods.

-For example, followers of the Sattvic diet are encouraged to forgo meat, poultry, fish, and eggs — all of which are excellent sources of protein, healthy fats, and various micronutrients.
+For example, the diet encourages those following it to forgo meat, poultry, fish, and eggs — all of which are excellent sources of protein, healthy fats, and various micronutrients.

 Additionally, the Sattvic diet excludes foods that are considered rajasic or tamasic.

-While some foods in these categories, such as high fat fried foods and added sugars, are unhealthy, many of them are not.
+While some foods in these categories, such as high fat fried foods and added sugars, can be considered unhealthy, many of them are not.

-Radishes, chili peppers, onions, and mushrooms are just some examples of exceptionally healthy foods that are off-limits on the Sattvic diet simply because they fall into the rajasic or tamasic categories (4,
+Radishes, chili peppers, onions, and mushrooms are just some examples of exceptionally healthy foods that are off-limits on the Sattvic diet simply because they fall into the rajasic or tamasic category (

 Coffee, caffeinated tea, and alcohol are also off-limits on the Sattvic diet, which may make this eating pattern difficult to follow for those who enjoy these beverages.